-Open or Generic Open or Generic Elective Courses are courses chosen from Elective Courses an unrelated discipline/ subject, with an intention to seek exposure beyond discipline/s of choice.
-Project work/ Students shall carry out project work on his/her own with Dissertation/ an advisory support by a faculty member to produce a Internship/ dissertation/ project report.
+Open or Generic Open or Generic Elective Courses are courses chosen Elective Courses from an unrelated discipline/ subject, with an intention to seek exposure beyond discipline/s of choice.
+Project work/ Students shall carry out project work on his/her own Dissertation/ with an advisory support by a faculty member to produce Internship/ a dissertation/ project report.
 Internship/ Entrepreneurship Entrepreneurship shall be an integral part of the Curriculum.
 Extension As part of the objective of Social Concern, the College has Activities designed a well-structured Community Outreach programme of sixty hours called 'Bembala' (Support).
 The programme includes rural camps, workshops, lectures and seminars, teaching programme in Govt Schools or Colleges, community service in slums and villages, awareness programme in streets, localities, slums or villages and public rallies on social issues.
 The College expects the students to be part of the activities organized by the College towards securing the goal of Social Concern.
 This programme is mandatory for the award of degree from the college.
 Extra/Co- The College has a wide range of student associations and curricular clubs that provide space for students to develop their Activities creative talents.
-The activities conducted help in developing Activities not just the artistic and entrepreneurial talents but also helps in character building, spiritual growth, physical growth, etc. They facilitate development of various domains of mind and personality such as intellectual, emotional, social, moral and aesthetic developments.
-Creativity, enthusiasm, and positive thinking are some of the facets of personality development and the outcomes of these activities.
+The activities conducted help in developing not just the artistic and entrepreneurial talents but also helps in character building, spiritual growth, physical growth, etc. They facilitate development of various domains of mind and personality such as intellectual, emotional, social, moral and aesthetic developments.
+Creativity, enthusiasm, and positive thinking are some of the facets of personality development and the outcomes of these activities. acveropment and the outcomes of these activities.